EVNetwork/NEctroverse/README.md

 To install the game:<br>
-Edit config.h and change the directory locations...<br>
+Edit config.h and change as required.<br>

-Folder location does not matter, as long as you have write permissions.<br>
+Additional Librarys needed for optinal components:
-The program is set to auto-create needed directories.
+* build-essentials is needed, but you should already have that.

-While your there in config.h<br>
+* libmysqlclinet-dev is needed for mySql addition.
-Change the default Admin username and password! =)
+* libssl-dev is needed for extra password security.

 Run:
 * make